dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 [fluidsynth]
 # not needed if you set this in the primary config
-soundfont = "GeneralUser GS v1.471.sf2"
+soundfont = GeneralUser GS v1.471

 [autoexec]
 c: